aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 initializes all system, creates an in-memory fake database, seeds initial data (that we created before) to database and logins to application as admin.
-So, this is actually an **integration test** since it tests all server-side code from entitiy framework mapping to application services, validation and authorization.
+So, this is actually an **integration test** since it tests all server-side code from entity framework mapping to application services, validation and authorization.

 In constructor, we get (resolve) an **IPersonAppService** from